Journals LibraryNHS NIHR - National Institute for Health and Care Research

 Although of a summary style, the final report still needs to be a considered, well-prepared account; hence the work needed to produce the final reports for these complex and extensive programmes of research should not be underestimated.

 This guidance has been prepared specifically for researchers in receipt of funding from the PGfAR Programme.
-Please ensure that you follow it in conjunction with the rest of the Information for Authors guide.
+Please ensure that you follow it in conjunction with the rest of the information for authors guide.

-From October 1st 2019, all researchers funded by the PGfAR programme should submit a final report using the summary report guidance as below.
+All researchers funded by the PGfAR programme should submit a final report using the summary report guidance as below.